oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 # WebLogic Sample Domain Home on a Persistent Volume

 The sample scripts demonstrate the creation of a WebLogic domain home on an existing Kubernetes Persistent Volume (PV) and Persistent Volume Claim (PVC).
-The scripts generate the domain custom resource yaml file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
-For samples of creating a PV and PVC, refer to [Create sample PV and PVC](../../create-weblogic-domain-pv-pvc/README.md).
+The scripts also generate the domain custom resource yaml file, which can then be used to start the Kubernetes artifacts of the corresponding domain.

+For samples for creating a PV and PVC, refer to [Create sample PV and PVC](../../create-weblogic-domain-pv-pvc/README.md).

 ## Prerequisites